-It describes the scope and purpose of the independent reviews to be carried out on the assessment of monitoring plans and the treatment of non-conformities

-(b) Section 2 (verification of emissions reports) contains provisions on the verification of the emissions report with a view to concluding with reasonable assurance that the monitoring methodology has been applied properly in line with the monitoring plan and that reported data are free of material misstatements.
+- (a) Section 1 (Assessment of monitoring plans) requires the verifier to assess whether the information that the company has provided in the monitoring plan is complete, relevant and in conformity with the MRV Regulation and this Regulation.
+For this purpose, the company must provide the verifier with all information deemed relevant.
+It describes the treatment of non-conformities and the scope and purpose of the independent review to be carried out. - (b) Section 2 (Verification of emissions reports) contains provisions on the verification of the emissions report with a view to concluding with reasonable assurance that the monitoring methodology has been applied properly in line with the monitoring plan and that reported data are free of material misstatements.
 The provisions cover the risk assessment to be carried out by verifiers, documents to be provided by companies, the materiality level applicable to the monitored data, verifiers' site visits, the treatment of misstatements and non-conformities communicated by the verifier, and recommendations for improvement.
 They also stipulate the minimum content of the verification report.

-Chapter III (requirements of verifiers) sets requirements to ensure that all personnel entrusted with verification activities are competent.
+Chapter III (Requirements of verifiers) sets requirements to ensure that all personnel entrusted with verification activities are competent.
 It also establishes the minimum requirements of verification teams, including minimum competences for each member and the independent reviewers, including sector-specific competence requirements, as set out in the Annex to this Regulation.

-Chapter IV lays down criteria for EU and non-EU legal entities applying for accreditation from national accreditation bodies under Regulation (EC) No 765/2008.
+Chapter IV (Accreditation of verifiers) lays down criteria for EU and non-EU legal entities applying for accreditation from national accreditation bodies under Regulation (EC) No 765/2008.
 It describes the procedures for requesting, obtaining and extending accreditation.
 It also regulates the bodies' surveillance and administrative measures.

-Chapter V contains provisions on impartiality, assessment teams and national accreditation bodies' competence under Regulation (EC) No 765/2008, tailored to the specific characteristics of maritime emissions.
+Chapter V (Requirements for national accreditation bodies) contains provisions on impartiality, assessment teams and other aspects applying to the national accreditation bodies under Regulation (EC) No 765/2008, tailored to the specific characteristics of maritime emissions.